ASaiM/documentation/framework/tools/available_tools/pretreatments/control_quality/quality_estimation.rst

 To estimate sequence quality and treatments to do, many indicators can be checked:

-- :ref:`Sequence length <for-users-pretreatments-quality-control-estimation-length>`
+- :ref:`Sequence length <framework-tools-available-pretreatments-control-quality-estimation-length>`
-- :ref:`Base quality <for-users-pretreatments-quality-control-estimation-quality>`
+- :ref:`Base quality <framework-tools-available-pretreatments-control-quality-estimation-quality>`
-- :ref:`Base content <for-users-pretreatments-quality-control-estimation-base-content>`
+- :ref:`Base content <framework-tools-available-pretreatments-control-quality-estimation-base-content>`
-- :ref:`Sequence duplication <for-users-pretreatments-quality-control-estimation-seq-duplication>`
+- :ref:`Sequence duplication <framework-tools-available-pretreatments-control-quality-estimation-duplication>`
-- :ref:`Sequence complexity <for-users-pretreatments-quality-control-estimation-seq-complexity>`
+- :ref:`Sequence complexity <framework-tools-available-pretreatments-control-quality-estimation-complexity>`
-- :ref:`Tag sequence <for-users-pretreatments-quality-control-estimation-tag-sequences>`
+- :ref:`Tag sequence <framework-tools-available-pretreatments-control-quality-estimation-tag-sequences>`
-- :ref:`Sequence contamination <for-users-pretreatments-quality-control-estimation-seq-contamination>`
+- :ref:`Sequence contamination <framework-tools-available-pretreatments-control-quality-estimation-seq-contamination>`

-These indicators are controlled with :ref:`available tools <for-devs-pretreatments-quality-control-estimation>` in ASaiM framework to estimate sequence quality.
+These indicators are controlled with :ref:`available tools <framework-tools-available-pretreatments-control-quality-estimation-tools>` in ASaiM framework to estimate sequence quality.

-.. _for-users-pretreatments-quality-control-estimation-length:
+.. _framework-tools-available-pretreatments-control-quality-estimation-length:

 Length of sequences
 -------------------

 Some high throughput sequencers generate sequence fragments of uniform length, but others can contain reads of wildly varying lengths.
 The length distribution can be then used as quality measure.
 You would expect a normal distribution for the best result.
 However, most sequencing results show a slowly increasing and then a steep falling distribution.

-.. _for-users-pretreatments-quality-control-estimation-quality:
+.. _framework-tools-available-pretreatments-control-quality-estimation-quality:

 Base qualities
 --------------